LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Challenges and Opportunities

 \textbf{Mostly Agent-Centered Work.} In most LLM-HAS studies, guidance flows in a single direction, with humans evaluating agent outputs and providing corrective or evaluative feedback.
 Namely, the current studies are mostly agent-centered.
+This agent-centered framework relegates humans to passive evaluators and overlooks the potential for agents to proactively monitor and guide human actions, thereby undercutting bidirectional collaboration \citep{zhang2024building}.
+For example, ConvCodeWorld \citep{han2025convcodeworld} treats humans as scripted evaluators.
+Within the framework, LLM-simulated humans provide feedback logs to the agent, rather than empowering agents to observe and coach human coding actions dynamically.
 However, enabling agents to observe human actions, detect errors or inefficiencies, and offer timely suggestions can transform collaboration and reduce human effort by leveraging agent intelligence.
 When agents act as instructors by proposing alternative strategies, drawing attention to overlooked risks, and reinforcing effective practices as tasks unfold in real time, both humans and agents benefit.
 We believe that exploring human-centered LLM-HAS, or shifting toward an equalized LLM-HAS, will unlock the full promise of teamwork between humans and agents. \\